 Four thousand years ago, the Ruby of Life, a gem of great mystical power, was kept in the temple of Asyreth, goddess of the Tiparanes.
 The Ruby of Life had been carved from the same stone as the gem in the Ring of Life, which has been used since the 20th Century by both the Spectre and his enemy, Kulak.

 Sargon became a crime fighter and was aided for a long time by his assistant Maximillian O'Leary and his most frequent foe was the Blue Lama.
 Many years after he began his career, the Ruby of Life somehow caused Sargon to become amoral, even evil, but he was finally freed from the Ruby's evil influence.
 Sargon fought alongside other mystical heroes in the Crisis on Infinite Earths and then again when the great Shadow Creature threatened heaven itself.
-Sargon died heroically as the creature's power incinerated his body.
+Sargon died (as did Zatara) heroically as the creature's power incinerated his body during the seance performed by John Constantine, Zatanna, Zatara, Baron Winters and Mento.
 The Ruby of Life then went missing.
-During the Reign in Hell, Sargon is talked into helping Zatanna and Blue Devil but Sargon dies when he enters a battle with Lobo.

 In Neil Gaiman's mini-series, Sargon's soul briefly appears to Tim Hunter and The Phantom Stranger, where Tim is on a magical tour of the universe to learn if he should pursue a life of magic.
 Sargon warns Tim about the dangers of pursuing a life in the occult, and then disintegrates before their eyes, leaving only the ruby behind.

 Sargon's spirit would later return in Mark Millar's Swamp Thing run, inhabiting the body of an elderly German man named Koestler.
 He planned to lead his fellow souls trapped in Hell in an assault on Heaven but was thwarted by the Swamp Thing.

 The Helmet of Fate: Sargon the Sorcerer